 1. Amish House Tour

-For the house tour, we were in a group of about 10 people -- just the right size for fitting into some of the smaller rooms.
+For the house tour at the Amish Farm and House, we were in a group of about 10 people — just the right size for fitting into some of the smaller rooms.
 Our guide for this tour was very knowledgeable about the Amish lifestyle and answered our questions as we toured a home where the Amish used to live.

 The house on the tour was similar to what I had envisioned.
 The Amish do not use a lot of decorations, and the walls are mostly bare except for useful items such as a coat or hat rack.
 Often there is a homemade quilt hanging on the wall.
 Some homes have hardwood floors.